Stricter restrictions in force at LiU until 30 June

 All students are to study at home.
 An exception can be made for certain timetabled components and exams that must be carried out on campus.

-Teaching methods are digital, on the condition that the quality can be maintained.
+Teaching methods are digital.
 Students who are to be given priority for on-campus teaching when premises are insufficient are: 1) those who are taking a concluding component of their studies, 2) those for whom on-campus teaching is important for their continued studies, and 3) those for whom it is impossible or inappropriate to conduct a teaching component using remote methods.

 Exams are to be held digitally and will be carried out following instructions from the examiner.
 Exceptions are allowed, written exams in an exam hall (“salstentor” in Swedish) will be permitted when this is necessary to ensure quality and legal certainty.
 The order of priority for access to premises is the same as that given above, namely: 1) those who are taking a concluding component of their studies, 2) those for whom an on-campus exam is important for their continued studies, and 3) those for whom it is impossible or inappropriate to conduct an exam using remote methods.